otago-polytechnic-bit-courses/ID623001-introduction-to-algorithmic-problem-solving/02-game-mechanics/assessment-tasks/01-tower-defence-fighting-back.md

-# 01: Game Mechanics assessment tasks - Fighting back
+# 01: Game Mechanics Assessment Tasks

 In this section we will set up our defence monsters to fire at the bugs as they march towards the cookie.